Point of contact

 The aXseum Seaport-e Team

-In addition to aXseum Solutions, our team includes the collective, systematic, and programmatic expertise of:
+In addition to aXseum, Inc., our team includes the collective, systematic, and programmatic expertise of:

 Hewlett Packard (HP): A CMMI Level 3 company, HP is a leading global technology services provider, delivering business solutions to its customers.
 Today, HP delivers one of the industry’s broadest portfolios of information technology and business process outsourcing services to customers in the manufacturing, financial services, healthcare, communications, energy, transportation, and consumer and retail industries, and to governments around the world.